Puppet

 -

-Paste the code from Step 10 into your default node in
+Paste the code from Step 10 into your default node in site.pp.
+It should look like this:

 user { 'jargyle': ensure => 'present', home => '/home/jargyle', comment => 'Judy Argyle', groups => 'web', password => '!!', password_max_age => '99999', password_min_age => '0', shell => '/bin/bash', uid => '501', }